sakuttomon/CS416-Sound/notebook.md

 [Euler's Formula](https://en.wikipedia.org/wiki/Euler%27s_formula) allows expressing sum of sinusoids to sum of exponentials.

 Application of [Fourier Transform](https://en.wikipedia.org/wiki/Fourier_transform) - Take time domain signal and multiply it by sine waves integrated throughout all the time. **Unpractical due to infinite domain for integral**.
+Put in time domain function, transform it to a function from frequency to sound pressure.
 Because frequency measured in radians (one cycle = $ 2\pi $), other way around is near inverse.
 Conversions between signal of frequences and signal of time points:

 $$
 \hat{f}(\omega) = \int_{-\infty}^{\infty} f(t) e^{-i \omega t} dt \qquad